 Support the UC LGBTQ Center

-To celebrate Pride Month 2021, as well as the 10th anniversary of the LGBTQ Center last year, we invite our alumni to make a gift to the LGBTQ Center Discretionary Fund.
+To celebrate Pride Month each June, we invite our alumni to make a gift to the LGBTQ Center Discretionary Fund.
 This fund is used to support the mission and programs of the LGBTQ Center.
 Such programs include, but are not limited to:

 - Growing Lavender Graduation celebration

 - Training for Pride Advocates (student mentors who help with training)

 Need-based grants to support students experiencing housing or food insecurities